-ICPM Values ICPM Phases ICPM Guiding Practice Principles Engagement, Assessment, and Team Preparation Family voice and choice- Each family member's voice is important.
+ICPM Values ICPM Phases ICPM Guiding Practice Principles Family-driven and Youth Guided: Youth and family voice is solicited and respected.
+Engagement, Assessment, and Team Preparation Family voice and choice- Each family member's voice is important.
 Community-Based: Services are provided in the Initial Service Planning Team-based- Team consists of individuals agreed upon by the family. community.
-Culturally & linguistically competent: Monitoring and Adapting Natural supports- Friends, neighbors, coworkers, church members, and others identified by family.
+Monitoring and Adapting Natural supports- Friends, neighbors, coworkers, church members, and others identified by family.
 Services are provided in the families primary language.
-While valuing traditions, values, and heritage as sources of strength Transition Collaboration and integration-Team shares responsibility in all aspects of plan development. out out of such gui Community-based- Services and supports are accessible and available in the family's community.
-Culturally respectful Plan supports achievement of goals for change that integrates the youth and family's culture.
+While valuing traditions, values, and heritage as Transition Collaboration and integration- Team shares responsibility in all aspects of plan development. sources of strength Community-based- Services and supports are accessible and available in the family's community.
+Culturally respectful- Plan supports achievement of goals for change that integrates the youth and family's culture.
 Individualized- Plan is built on strengths, needs, and interest of the family members.
 Strength-based- Team will use family's skills, knowledge and build upon the initial Child and Adolescent Needs and Strengths (CANS) assessment.
 Persistence- The team never gives up on youth or families.
 When met with resistance, the team will revisit the plan to identify any revisions.
 Outcome-based- Team tracks goals and progress in plan and adjust as needed.